Strategy-robust Online Learning in Contextual Pricing: Preliminaries

 At the beginning of each round, the seller is provided with a normalized context (i.e., feature) vector $x_t \in \rr^d$ with $\|x_t\| = 1$, which contains additional information relevant to pricing—such as demographic attributes of the buyer or characteristics of the good being sold in that round.
 The seller uses this context to determine a price $p_t \in [0,1]$ for the good in round $t$.
 In this work, we focus on linear pricing policies, where the price is given by a linear function of the context: $p_t(x_t) = \innp{w_t, x_t}$.

-The key features of OMR are: (1) the context-value pairs are chosen by an \emph{adaptive adversary}, referred to as the environment $\E$, based on past buyer-seller interactions; and (2) the buyers' values $(\theta_t)_{t \in [T]}$ are not known to the seller \textit{a priori}, but are elicited from the buyers, abstracted as adaptive algorithms $\B_i$, through submitted bids $b_t$ which may differ from their true values.
+The key features of OMR are: (1) the context--value pairs are chosen by an \emph{oblivious adversary}, referred to as the environment $\E$, meaning that $\E$ fixes an arbitrary (possibly highly non-stationary) sequence $(x_t,\theta_t)_{t=1}^T$ before the interaction begins\footnote{The analysis extends to a restricted adaptive environment that may depend on the public price path (announced prices $p_s$ or revealed weights $w_s$), but not on bids or allocation outcomes.}; and (2) the buyers' values $(\theta_t)_{t \in [T]}$ are not known to the seller \textit{a priori}, but are elicited from the buyers, abstracted as adaptive algorithms $\B_i$, through submitted bids $b_t$ which may differ from their true values.
 The first feature captures the challenge of learning in a dynamic environment, as is standard in online learning, while the second highlights the difficulty of learning from strategic agents who may manipulate the data for their own benefit.
 A formal overview of the OMR framework is provided in Protocol~\ref{prot:omr}.

 \paragraph{Buyer Algorithm.} Each buyer $i \in [n]$ employs a bidding algorithm $\B_i$.
 Formally, $\B_i$ is a sequence of maps $(\B_{i,t})_{t \in [T]}$, where $\B_{i,t} : \I_i^{\,t-1} \rightarrow \Delta([0,1])$ is a mapping from buyer $i$’s view of the interaction history up to round $t-1$ in $\I_i^{\,t-1}$ (the realizations of all random variables observable to the buyer, as specified below) to a distribution over bids in $[0,1]$ at round $t$.